SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 **Deactivating your certificate**

-If you wish to return to your old domain at cumulocity, you can simply deactivate you certificate.
+If you wish to return to your old domain at Cumulocity, you can simply deactivate you certificate.

 >**Important**: Use with care.
 Your customers will not be able to access their subtenants anymore.

 ### Configuration

-> **Info**: This feature is only available to "Management" tenants.
+>**Info**: This feature is only available to "Management" tenants.

-In the "Configuration" tab of the "Enterprise edition" page you can configure system-wide properties in Cumulocity.
+In the "Configuration" tab of the "Enterprise Edition" page you can configure system-wide properties in Cumulocity.
 The following options can be modified in the "Configuration" settings.

-In the "Two-factor authentication" field, you can change the SMS template which is sent to the users.
+In the "Two-factor authentication" field you can change the SMS template which is sent to the users.

-In the "Support link" field, you can enter a URL to be used as the support link URL.
+In the "Support link" field you can enter a URL to be used as the support link URL.
 The support URL is visible to “Management” and “Enterprise Edition” tenants.
 Enter "false" to hide the link or leave the field empty to use the default link.

-In the "Password reset" section, you can change all settings related to password reset e-mail templates.
+In the "Password reset" section you can change all settings related to password reset e-mail templates.

 ![Configuration menu1](/guides/users-guide/configuration_tab2.png)